On degenerate preconditioned proximal point methods under restricted monotonicity: Introduction

 The convergence issue of degenerate version of \eqref{T} has been first tackled in \cite{condat_2013,latafat_2017} for specific algorithms (corresponding to particular $\cA$ and $\cQ$) in finite dimensional setting.
-However, the continuity of the proximity operator---as a main assumption proposed therein---is generally not satisfied in weak topology of infinite dimensional space.
-For infinite dimensional case, \cite{bredies_2017} showed the weak convergence for a class of preconditioned ADMM (associated with degenerate preconditioner) based on demiclosedness principle (under additional conditions listed in \cite[Lemma 3.4]{bredies_2017}), \cite{bredies_ppa} further performed a systematic study for general $\cA$ and $\cQ$.
-We in this paper for the more general scheme \eqref{T} provide more new convergence results with weakened conditions than existing works.
+However, the continuity of the proximity operator---as a main assumption proposed therein (cf. \cite[Theorem 3.3]{condat_2013} and \cite[Theorem 3.4]{latafat_2017})---is generally not satisfied in weak topology of infinite dimensional space.
+For infinite dimensional case, \cite{bredies_2017} discussed the weak convergence for a class of preconditioned ADMM, by reformulating it into a degenerate preconditioned PPM, and relying on the demiclosedness (i.e., weak-strong closedness) of $\cI -\cT$ under several additional assumptions (e.g., compactness and weak closedness in \cite[Lemma 3.4]{bredies_2017}).
+This analysis was based on the specific structure of $\cA$ and $\cQ$ (corresponding to ADMM), rather than a general treatment of \eqref{T}.
+For the general degenerate setting of \eqref{T}, \cite{bredies_ppa} performed a systematic study, while extending the discussion of \cite{latafat_2017} to infinite dimensional settings.